Black History Month Essay & Poster Contest

 The essay and poster contests are open to students in all area schools.
 Cash prizes and plaques will be awarded to the first-, second- and third-place winners in each contest.
 This year, even more categories and age divisions will be offered, and The Tribune-Democrat will again publish the works online and in print.

-• For pupils in kindergarten through Grade 4: Depict a Black History moment in a poster.
+• For pupils in kindergarten through Grade 4: Depict a famous African American figure who is making a difference.
 Posters should be no larger than 24 inches by 36 inches.

-A portal for uploading entries—either as documents or images (PDF or jpeg)—is available by clicking the button below.
+A portal for uploading entries—either as documents or images (PDF or jpeg)—is available at: https://www.tribdem.com/site/forms/black_history_month

 The Black History Month contest is an initiative of the Ron Fisher African American History Educational Fund, The Tribune-Democrat and Community Foundation for the Alleghenies.